 [toggle text=”Initial Meeting” initial=”none” style=”light”]

 Congratulations!
-You have decided to purchase a pool from Riverview Pools & Liners.
+You have decided to purchase a pool from Riverview Pools.
 The first step is to select a design, location and start date.
 During our initial meeting, we work with you to (1) make product and placement decisions, and (2) finalize installation procedures.
-After the meeting, following permit approval, work begins.
+After the meeting, we complete necessary paperwork for your township and permit applications.
+Following permit approval, work begins.
 The following is an approximate day-by-day timeline.

 [toggle text=”Day 1″ initial=”none” style=”light”]

 The Riverview team confirms your pool’s location and options while digging equipment arrives.
 Once your final approval is given, we excavate the hole for the pool.
 By the end of the day, the hole is complete and the walls and A-frames are up and ready for the first inspection.